-

 c.
 A financial institution as defined in G.S.
 53B‑2.

-(b) Identity Verification. – Notwithstanding any other provision to the contrary in this Chapter, when an instrument is presented to the register of deeds for registration by an individual who is not a trusted submitter or the authorized agent of a trusted submitter, the register of deeds shall require the person presenting the instrument to produce a government‑issued photographic identification card as follows:
+(b) Identity Verification. – Notwithstanding any other provision to the contrary in this Chapter, when an instrument is presented to the register of deeds for registration by an individual who is not a trusted filer, a trusted submitter, or the authorized agent of a trusted filer or trusted submitter, the register of deeds shall require the person presenting the instrument to produce a government‑issued photographic identification card as follows:

 (2) If an individual who is not a trusted submitter or an authorized agent of a trusted submitter presents an instrument in the form of an electronic document, as defined in G.S.
-47‑16.3(2), to the register of deeds, as provided by Article 1A of Chapter 47 of the General Statutes, the register of deeds shall require the individual to submit a photocopy of a government‑issued photographic identification card before registering the instrument.
+47‑16.2(3), to the register of deeds, as provided by Article 1A of Chapter 47 of the General Statutes, the register of deeds shall require the individual to submit a photocopy of a government‑issued photographic identification card before registering the instrument.
 The register of deeds must note on the photocopy of the identification card the official records book and page number or instrument number assigned to the instrument registered in connection to the submission of the photocopy of the identification card and retain the photocopy of such identification card in a record to be kept by the register of deeds.
-Such a record may not be made available for viewing on the register of deeds' official public website but shall be made available for public inspection and copying as required by the public records laws of this State.
-However, a person who submits a photocopy of his or her identification card under this subsection may redact from the photocopy of such identification card before submission all of the information he or she does not wish to be made public, except for his or her name, address, and photograph.

-(c) Refusing to Register. – Notwithstanding any other provision to the contrary in this Chapter, the register of deeds shall refuse to register an instrument if one of the following occurs:
+(c) Refusing to Register. – Notwithstanding any other provision to the contrary in this Chapter, the register of deeds shall refuse to register an instrument presented by an individual who is not a trusted filer, a trusted submitter, or an authorized representative of a trusted filer or trusted submitter, if one of the following occurs:

 (e) Legal Protections and Remedies. – There is no right or cause of action against, and no civil liability on the part of, the register of deeds or the county with respect to the register of deeds' requirement of an identification card, or any refusal to register an instrument as allowed by subsection (c) of this section.